Learn More: ArriveCAN

-To apply for this document, you’ll have to offer information, including contact and travel details, your quarantine plan, information about your arrival at the quarantine/isolation location as well as if you have symptoms of COVID-19 when entering Canada and during the 14-day quarantine/isolation period.
+To apply for this document, you’ll have to offer information, including contact and travel details as well as if you have symptoms of COVID-19.
+Unvaccinated travelers must detail their quarantine arrangements too.

 You can go to our application page to obtain the Canada ArriveCAN.

 DISPLAY THE FORM

-After you fill in the application request on our website, we’ll send you the Canada ArriveCAN to your email before you start your travel to this country.
+After you fill in the application request on our website, we’ll send the Canada ArriveCAN to you via email before you travel to this country.
 Please remember that you must offer valid information about your health status and your travel.
-Also, don’t forget that all travelers must quarantine for 14 days.
+Also, don’t forget that all unvaccinated travelers must quarantine for 14 days.

 Check the FAQs below to view quarantine rules for Canada.